btebe/fd-training/frontdev-w1/README.md

-  - Create a new directory named images within the links-and-images project ii.
-Next, download any image .jpg/.png and move it into the images directory you just created iii.
+  - Create a new directory named images within the links-and-images project
+    - Next, download any image .jpg/.png and move it into the images directory you just created iii.
 Rename the image to first-img.jpg/.png iv.
 Add the image to the index.html file: